-A trailer or mobile structure used as a residence.
+A temporary moveable or wheeled structure used as a residence.
 The following standards apply:

-- i.
-Use is restricted to up to twelve (12) consecutive months during the rebuild of a principal building after a fire or catastrophe. - w.
-Trellis i.
-A trellis is limited to a maximum height of eight (8) feet.
+i.
+Occupancy is permitted as a Household Living us, but is restricted to a maximum of twelve (12) consecutive months during the reconstruction of a PRINCIPAL BUILDING OF ACCESSORY BUILDING after a fire or catastrophe.

+v.
+Trellis

-A framework of latticework that is at least 50% open, typically made of bars of wood or metal crossed over each other, and chiefly used as a support for vines, fruit trees, or climbing plants.
+A structural framework of latticework that is at least 50% open, typically made of bars of wood or metal crossed over each other, and chiefly used as a support for vines, fruit trees, or climbing plants.
 The following standards apply: